protegeteam/chglog-shift-tree/README.md

 # chglog-shift-tree
+This project provides an implementation of a binary search tree that gets all its values shifted by various offsets so that the shifted tree maintains the sorted (binary search tree) nature of.

-Binary Search Tree with shifted values to be used for the obfuscation of scalar values in the WebProtege change log.
+This is to be used for the obfuscation of scalar values in the WebProtege change log.